-We demand excellence, instant success and absolute perfection when seeking anything today.
-The photography world is NOT what it used to be- and that’s OK… but it seems to be more about “who has what camera and lens” or “look how many followers I have on social media” anymore instead of “what can I CREATE for you, my clients” or “how can I be the best artist/photographer I can be”.
+We demand excellence, instant success, and absolute perfection when seeking anything today.
+The photography world is NOT what it used to be and that’s OK… but it seems to be more about “who has what camera and lens” or “look how many followers I have on social media” anymore instead of “what can I CREATE for you, my clients” or “how can I be the best artist/photographer I can be”.
 Being a Puyallup Newborn Photographer for a decade and a half, I can personally attest to these wild changes over the past decade or so.

-Client’s are fueled by Pinterest and beautifully curated Instagram feeds, while Photographers are literally working themselves to death to curate those feeds and reach the masses just to get their name out there.
-We are constantly comparing ourselves, as photographers, to other photographers who have 30k followers on social media… and when we can’t even break 1700 followers (without paying for them… that’s cheating!), we then doubt ourselves as photographers and business owners… and that starts an ugly vicious cycle of comparison and self doubt.
+Clients are fueled by Pinterest and beautifully curated Instagram feeds, while Photographers are working themselves to death to curate those feeds and reach the masses just to get their name out there.
+We are constantly comparing ourselves, as photographers, to other photographers who have 30k followers on social media… and when we can’t even break 1700 followers (without paying for them… that’s cheating!), we then doubt ourselves as photographers and business owners… and that starts an ugly vicious cycle of comparison and self-doubt.

 And can I be honest with you?
 It’s EXHAUSTING.

 I am so darn exhausted keeping up with the “trends” in photography and trying to keep up with building my “social media following”.

 I quit driving myself into crazy town by worrying about social media following.